 - 1. All rental units require at least one full bathroom. - 2.
 Three bedroom units require at least 1.75 bathrooms (including one bath with upright shower and one bath with full tub). - 3.
 Four bedroom units require at least two (2) full bathrooms. - 4.
 All tubs and showers must have slip resistant floors.
-For new construction projects, tubs and showers must be one-piece and a minimum of 32 inches in width. - 5.
+For new construction projects, tubs and showers must be one-piece and a minimum of 32 inches in width and 58 inches in length. - 5.
 All electric water heaters must have a Uniform Energy Factor of 0.92 efficiency or an Energy Factor of at least 0.95 efficiency and be a minimum of 40 gallons (50-gallon minimum for 3 bedroom and larger).
-This cannot be achieved by using an insulated water heater jacket.
-All natural gas water heaters must have an Energy Factor of at least 0.61efficiency. - 6.
+This cannot be achieved by using an insulated water heater jacket. - 6.
 In new construction and adaptive re-use projects, all water heater tanks must be placed in an overflow pan piped to the exterior of the building, regardless of location and floor level unless a primed p-trap is installed.
 The temperature and relief valve must also be piped to the exterior.
 Water heaters must be placed in closets to allow for their removal and inspection by or through the closet door, may not be installed over the clothes washer or dryer space.
 Water heaters required to be elevated above the finished floor must have a water heater stand or wood platform designed for that installation and be professionally finished/painted. - 7.
-Whirlpool baths or spas are prohibited. - 8.
-A frost-proof exterior faucet must be installed on an exterior wall of the community/office building. - 9.
-All tub/shower control knobs must be single lever handled and offset towards the front of the tub/shower. - 10.
-Provide lever faucet controls for the kitchen and bathroom sinks. - 11.
-All bathroom faucets, shower heads, and toilets must be EPA WaterSense rated. - 12.
-When using electric tankless water heaters the electrical panel must be rated at 200 amps or greater. - 13.
-Domestic water lines are not allowed in unconditioned spaces, including breezeways and community building attics. - 14.
-In all Type A and Type B units, tubs and showers must have wood blocking installed on the bathing fixture. - 15.
+A frost-proof exterior faucet must be installed on an exterior wall of the community/office building. - 8.
+All tub/shower control knobs must be single lever handled and offset towards the front of the tub/shower. - 9.
+Provide lever faucet controls for the kitchen and bathroom sinks. - 10.
+All bathroom faucets, shower heads, and toilets must be EPA WaterSense rated. - 11.
+Domestic water lines are not allowed in unconditioned spaces, including breezeways and community building attics. - 12.
+In all Type A and Type B units, tubs and showers must have wood blocking installed on the bathing fixture. - 13.
 In all Type A units, the toilets, tubs, and showers must have grab bars installed.
 See ANSI A117.1 for mounting heights and locations.
-The grab bar installed behind the toilet must be a minimum of 36 inches in length. - 16.
+The grab bar installed behind the toilet must be a minimum of 36 inches in length. - 14.
 All plumbing pipes must be installed inside wall cavities.
-Connections to water and sewer lines may not be made through floors or cabinet bottoms. - 17.
-Unit water shut-off valves must be located in a reachable location to the resident and be clearly marked with signage. - 18.
+Connections to water and sewer lines may not be made through floors or cabinet bottoms. - 15.
+Unit water shut-off valves must be located in a reachable location to the resident and be clearly marked with signage. - 16.
 All wall-hung sinks must have solid blocking behind fixture and the fixture mounted to plywood rather than sheetrock.